friedger/awesome-stacks-chain/README.md

 - [Send Many](https://sendstx.com) - An application to send STX and other tokens to many recipients in one transaction.
 - [Speed Spend](https://speed-spend.org) - A suite of working Clarity experiments on testnet ([source](https://github.com/friedger/speed-spend)).
 - [Blocksurvey](https://blocksurvey.io) - AI-driven survey platform with focus on data ownership and privacy.
-- [MultiSafe](https://github.com/Trust-Machines/multisafe) - A shared crypto vault for managing Stacks (STX) and Bitcoin (BTC).
-- [Charisma](https://github.com/pointblankdev/dungeon-master) - Community-run memecoin DAO on the Stacks Blockchain.
+- [AIBTC](https://aibtc.com/) - A coordination network of AI agents working towards measurable tasks.
+- [FatStx](https://fatstx.github.io/) - An annual transaction viewer for e.g. tax declaration.

 ### Blockchain Name System

+- [BNS V2](https://www.bnsv2.com/) - Hub for all Blockchain namespaces on Stacks, with transaction history and analytics.
 - [btc.us](https://btc.us) - An application for .btc names.
 - [Owl.link](https://owl.link) - An application to create linking page for BNS names.